EdelmiroAnton/qr-code-component/README.md

 ### What I learned

 The main goal of this challenge was without doubt, learn and put in practice TAILWIND CSS!.
-It's amazing how you can rapidly style you project through the utility classes.
+It's amazing how you can rapidly style your project through the utility classes.
 Fantastic.

 For example: Due to Tailwind has a mobile-first approach, I created my own customs breakpoints: "tablet" and "desktop".
-In that way, the styles will only be applied when the screen take the size I configured in the tailwind.config.js file, as below
+In that way, the styles will only be applied when the screen take the size I configured in the tailwind.config.js file, as below:

 ```html
 <img